Velociraptor/RobotArtistGHC18/README.md

 We've included the list of materials we used for building our workshop robots.
 Of course this is just one option of a kit of parts, but this set allowed us to have all the capabilities we were looking for and were available in the quantities we needed.

 # Chassis Design & Script
 Our robot chassis design is pretty cool!
 It's a code-generated .svg file that can be read by laser-cutter software to cut a robot chassis (or many) out of acrylic or other plastic.
-Check out the code and the generated .svg in the Chassis directory (TBD).
+Check out the code and the generated .svg in the chassis directory.